-Our first Terry Ryan Virtual Chicken Camp was a success and our second offering is in full swing so we’ve decided to continue with 2021 Virtual Chicken Camps with Terry Ryan.
+Our Terry Ryan Virtual Chicken Camps have been running successfully since September of 2021.
+Terry and KARE will be continuing to offer Virtual Chicken Camps along with our live Chicken Camps.
 We are honored to support Terry and all the participants of the Virtual Chicken Camp.
-We hope one of the upcoming time schedules will work for our international students.
+We hope one of the upcoming time schedules will work for you.

 How to Register: Email firstname.lastname@example.org